IEMod/IEMod.pw/README.md

 ### Target Turned Enemies
 I've added an option called *"target turned enemies"* that makes enemies that have switched allegiance due to e.g. dominate, confusion, etc. to be considered hostile against your attacks.
 I always hated how being a little confused gave your enemies miraculous defensive benefits.

+### Console
+1. `ShowMouseDebug` enables a basic debug display for what is under the cursor.

 ## Code Injection
 See the [Patchwork library](https://github.com/GregRos/Patchwork) for more information.
 Patchwork is made part of this repository as a sub-module (basically a kind of sub-project).